jussi-cohesity/cohesity-backup-validation/README.md

 ### identity xml files

 Identity XML files are not included here.
-They can be created with [createCredentials.ps1](https://github.com/gobbe/cohesity-scripts/blob/master/cohesity-backup-validation/createCredentials.ps1) file.
+They can be created with [createCredentials.ps1](https://github.com/jussi-cohesity/cohesity-backup-validation/blob/master/createCredentials.ps1) file.
+This example script creates only one identity file for guests, but if you need multiple create additional by using same commands.

-_Note: Secure XML files can only be decrypted by the user account that created them._
+Note: Secure XML files can only be decrypted by the user account that created them.

 ## Usage

 After creation of environment.json, config.json and required identity xml files you can run cohesity-backup-validation.ps1 to automate testing.

-# :pushpin: Notes
+# Notes
 This is not an official Cohesity repository.
 Cohesity Inc. is not affiliated with the posted examples in any way.

 ```